DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - With ubiquitious mobile computing and anywhere, anytime access (to apps & data), identity is the "new perimeter"
     - **Roles & Groups**:
     - provides centralized managment of access control policies, sreamlining administration across different scenarios.
 It also enforces ✏️least privilege by tailoring permission to roles.
-    - On-Premise: roles and groups are tied to physical servers and domain controllers e.g AD
+    - 🐬On-Premise: roles and groups are tied to physical servers and domain controllers e.g AD
-    - Cloud: cloud providers like Azure or AWS offer thier own identity and Access Management systems.
+    - 🐬Cloud: cloud providers like Azure or AWS offer thier own identity and Access Management systems.
 It allows for cloud native groups and roles, templates and security integration with clud platforms.
 E.g Entra ID (Formerly Azure AD)
-    - Hybrid: Organizations typically sunchronize  groups and roles  between on-premise and cloud environments.
+    - 🐬Hybrid: Organizations typically synchronize  groups and roles  between on-premise and cloud environments.
 It allows for SSO for on-premise and cloud resources for better user experience.
       - Groups: Collection of users or devices that share common access requirements for a resources.
 Can streamline managment permissions and scale.
       - Roles: defines specfic rights and permissions granted to groups.
 Typically defines specific rights and permissions granted to groups. and reflects job functions or respionsibilities within an organization.
 In the cloud, it can relate to roles that map to specific roles for completing common tasks.
       -